intellij-rust/intellij-rust.github.io/_docs/index.markdown

 for [IntelliJ IDEA](https://www.jetbrains.com/idea/) and its derivatives.

  - If you are completely new to IntelliJ-Rust, read [Quick Start Guide](/docs/quick-start.html).
- - If you come from other editors & ides, the part [migrating from other editors](/docs/editors.html) may give you some useful tips.
+ - If you come from other editors or IDEs, the part [migrating from other editors](/docs/editors.html) may give you some useful tips.
  - If you have a problem with the plugin, check out [troubleshooting](/docs/troubleshooting.html).